henrikhasell/subtitle_utilities/README.md

 ## Who is this software for?

 * Do you stream video on your network via DLNA?
-* Do you have a Samsung TB?
+* Do you have a Samsung TV?

 Then this software is for you!
 Samsung TV does not recognize `SRT` subtitles, unless they are encoded in a very particilar fashion.